phptuts/codingwithnoah/summer-camp/day-4/robot/index.md

 ## Challenge 4

 Create forward and backward blocks that will spin both wheels.
-In order to do this you will have to see how off your robot is.
-You will need to see if you make it go straight by making one side have more power then the other.
+In order to do this you will have to see how off your robot is from moving in a straight line.
+Play around with the power you are giving each motor to see if you can make the robot move in a straight line.

 Hint: Load the program onto the robot with the 9 volt battery unplugged.
 Once the robot is on the ground plug the 9 volt battery back in.